KDKA (AM): 1920s

 As a pioneer in radio broadcasting, KDKA struggled in particular with studio acoustics, especially for large groups of performers.
 An early attempt to broadcast a concert by Westinghouse employees from a local auditorium found that the sensitive microphones picked up echoes from the walls, causing severe distortion.
 Moving the performers outdoors eliminated the echoing, so a tent was erected on the building roof, and for a time concerts were performed from this location.
 Eventually the tent was blown down in a storm, so it was moved indoors, where it was found the tent material helped deaden the echoes.
 This led to modern studio design, including walls covered with noise-absorbing material, initially "monks cloth" (which turned out to be a fancy name for burlap).

 Early programming often featured live musical performances by a band composed of Westinghouse employees.
 The station provided its first remote broadcast on January 2, 1921, airing a religious service from Calvary Episcopal Church.
 The Calvary services soon became a regular Sunday evening offering, and were continued until 1962.
 On January 15, 1921, at 8 p.m., KDKA broadcast a speech on European relief by Herbert Hoover from the Duquesne Club in Pittsburgh, that was carried ten miles (sixteen kilometers) by a telephone line connection to Westinghouse's East Pittsburgh Works.
 On July 2, 1921, RCA arranged to broadcast live, over temporary station WJY, the Jack Dempsey – Georges Carpentier heavyweight boxing match in New Jersey, with the company claiming that 300,000 persons listened to the WJY transmission.
 KDKA participated in the event by providing supplemental coverage west of WJY's range, as a KDKA announcer repeated the ringside commentary, after it had been relayed by telegraph by Westinghouse engineers who were listening to the WJY broadcast.
 KDKA's participation included six theaters where attendees were charged admission to hear the reports.
-On August 5, 1921, KDKA became the first radio station to broadcast a major league professional baseball game, when announcer Harold W. Arlin called the Pittsburgh Pirates-Philadelphia Phillies game from Forbes Field.
+On August 5, 1921, KDKA became the first radio station to broadcast a major league professional baseball game, when announcer Harold Arlin called the Pittsburgh Pirates-Philadelphia Phillies game from Forbes Field.
 In the fall of that year, the station became the first to broadcast a college football game.
 In 1922, KDKA hosted political humorist Will Rogers in his first radio appearance.